-For all County personnel, overtime will begin to accrue with the 41st hour worked during the 7-day work week.
+For all County personnel, overtime will begin to accrue with the 41st hour worked during the 7- day work week.

-To minimize the County's liability under FLSA for overtime or extra work hours, each Elected Official/Department Head is expected to manage work hours efficiently and effectively.
+Elected Official/Department Head is expected to manage work hours efficiently and effectively.
 An Elected Official/Department Head may need to adjust work hours for an FLSA covered employee to accomplish work assignments.
 When an FLSA covered employee's time and attendance record reflects hours worked in excess of that employee's standard work period, the Elected Official/Department Head and the Human Resources Department shall immediately notify the County Judge and Commissioners' Court of such fact by forwarding to such party a copy of the time and attendance record for such employee.